 - 1. Place your motorcycle on the side stand on a level surface. - 2.
-Stop the engine, place the transmission in Neutral. - 3.
-Check the slack in the lower half of the drive chain midway between the sprockets.
+Stop the engine, place the gear in Neutral.

+3. Check the slack in the lower half of the drive chain midway between the sprockets.

 Drive chain slack: